AlibabaCloudDocs/slb/intl.en-US/Classic Load Balancer/User Guide/Instance/Network traffic flow.md

 ## Outbound network traffic flow

-SLB communicates with backend ECS instances by using the internal network.
+CLB communicates with backend ECS instances by using the internal network.

--   If backend ECS instances handle the traffic distributed only from SLB, no public bandwidth \(ECS instances, EIPs, NAT gateways, and public IP addresses\) is required, and you do not need to purchase public bandwidth.
+-   If backend ECS instances handle the traffic distributed only from CLB, no public bandwidth \(ECS instances, EIPs, NAT gateways, and public IP addresses\) is required, and you do not need to purchase public bandwidth.

     **Note:** Previously created ECS instances are directly allocated with public IP addresses.
 You can view the public IP addresses by using the ipconfig command.
-If these ECS instances process requests only through SLB, no traffic fees are incurred for Internet traffic even if traffic statistics are read at the public network interface \(NIC\).
+If these ECS instances process requests only through CLB, no traffic fees are incurred for Internet traffic even if traffic statistics are read at the public network interface \(NIC\).

 -   If you want to provide external services through backend ECS instances, or backend ECS instances need to access the Internet, you must configure at least one of the following services: an ECS instance, a public IP address, an Elastic IP Address \(EIP\), or a NAT gateway.